Request for customs intervention

 Only a notification is sent to the holder of the goods to inform them that destruction is being considered (Article 26.3, Regulation (EU) No 608/2013 of 12 June 2013).

-The holder may then object within a period of 10 days from the date of notification (Article 26.4, Regulation (EU) No 608/2013 of 12 June 2013):
+The holder may then oppose the destruction within a period of 10 days from the date of notification (Article 26.4, Regulation (EU) No 608/2013 of 12 June 2013):

-- if they do not object,
+- if they do not oppose it,

 - the goods are destroyed under customs supervision (Articles 26.5 to 26.7, Regulation (EU) No 608/2013 of 12 June 2013);